kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

         // the old <button id='myButton'> was removed, but soon
         // a new <button id='myButton'> was recreated.
-        // The keyword will see the HTML node stays clickable untile the timeout expires WebUI.waitForElementNotClickable(myButtonTestObject,
+        // The keyword will see the HTML node stays clickable untile the timeout expires
+      // However, the keyword throws a SERE for some reason.
+      // Do you know why?
+        WebUI.waitForElementNotClickable(myButtonTestObject,
                                     10,
                                     FailureHandling.STOP_ON_FAILURE)
-        // so the keyword will throw a SERE
     } catch (Exception e) {
         println ">>> An Exception was caught: " + e.getClass().getName() + ": " + e.getMessage() + " <<<"
         println "==========================================================================="